lucapette/website/content/writing/tomato-soup.md

 - 2 medium onions
 - 4-5 large red tomatoes
 - A spoonful of tomato paste
-- 1 liter of vegetable broth
+- 1 litre of vegetable broth
 - A spoonful of Ras el hanout
 - 1 small chili pepper
 - Salt to taste